 You must cover at least 3 of the following products showing different styles and techniques for each of them.

 - a live performance

 - an audio recording

 - music for film/media/computer games

 - an original song or composition

 - a DAW project.

-Component 2 - Music Skills development (Weighting: 30%)
+Component 2 - Music Skills development (Worth 30% of your final grade)